Harsh-Srivastav123/quizApp_backend/README.md

 - **Invite Others:** Users can invite others to participate in the session by sharing session credentials through email.
 - **Unique SessionUserID:** Each user participating in the session is personally identified with a unique sessionUserID, ensuring accurate tracking and identification.
 - **Session Reports:** A session report is generated and saved for the user who created the session, providing detailed insights into the session's performance and outcomes.

+### Blog Features:
+- **Post Creation:** Users can create new posts to share their thoughts, ideas, and questions with the community.
+Posts can include text, images, and links, allowing for rich and engaging content.
+- **Like and Unlike:** Users can like posts to show their appreciation or agreement.
+They can also unlike posts if they change their mind or no longer wish to support a particular post.
+- **Commenting:** Users can comment on posts to share their thoughts, ask questions, or provide feedback.
+Comments can spark conversations and create a dialogue between users.
+These features enrich the user experience on QuizMate, providing a platform for meaningful interactions and discussions within the community.

 ### Google Vertex AI Integration:
 - **Hint Generation:** Google Vertex AI, specifically the Gemini Pro model, is used to generate hints for the questions.
 These hints can provide additional context or clues to help users answer questions correctly, enhancing the quiz experience.